rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 '''''''''''''''

 .. index:: QSD flag
-.. index:: Rewrite flag!QSD
+.. index:: Rewrite flags!QSD
-.. index:: Flag!QSD
+.. index:: Flags!QSD

 When the requested URI contains a query string, and the target URI does not, the default behavior of ``RewriteRule`` is to copy that query string to the target URI.
 Using the ``[QSD]`` flag causes the query string to be discarded.